typefaceoff/typefaceoff/.github/CONTRIBUTING.md

 We value your ideas and suggestions for improving **Typefaceoff**.
 To suggest a new feature, follow these steps:

-1. Go to the project's [issue tracker](https://github.com/jaskfla/typefaceoff/issues).
+1. Go to the project’s [issue tracker](https://github.com/jaskfla/typefaceoff/issues).
-2. Click on "New Issue" and select the "Feature Request" template.
+2. Click on “New Issue” and select the “Feature Request” template.
 3. Give your feature request a descriptive title.
-4. Clearly explain the feature's purpose and how it would benefit the project.
+4. Clearly explain the feature’s purpose and how it would benefit the project.
 5. Consider including any relevant use cases or examples to support your request.

 ## How to Submit a Pull Request